Today we have a guest post from Mabel’s Mummies, talking all about mental health at the end of maternity leave.

 IF you saw the Suranne Jones drama ‘I am Victoria’ this summer, you pretty much met me earlier this year (or a poor relation with a bigger bum anyway).
 Doing more and more to less and less effect, becoming increasingly manic and defensive and doing anything – anything to try and wrest back control.
 Didn’t work.
 By summer this year, my brain gave out on me.
 After getting everything I ever wanted, I found myself in a play barn one morning sobbing uncontrollably and wanting it just all to be over.
 Fortunately, that perfect daughter of mine was reason enough to stick around for, and I quit my job.

 I was lucky enough to have a strong enough mum squad around me to help me pick up the pieces and be honest enough to share their own experiences of maternal mental health.
-It made me realize that no one gets an easy ride with motherhood – especially not now.
+It made me realise that no one gets an easy ride with motherhood – especially not now.
 I was inspired to set up my business ‘Mabel’s Mummies’ with a hope that we could be a source of help and support for other mothers.
 We could encourage other mothers to take time out for themselves, could help other mothers find their own mum squad and help fund important maternal mental health work by donating to Pandas Foundation.

 My health visitor was almost right.
 I did get depression, I would argue mine wasn’t post-natal – it was post-maternity leave when the demands of being a working mother just got too much.
 I was immensely lucky that I was in a position to leave my job and start something new.
 If Covid hadn’t happened, would this have happened to me?
 I’m not sure – I do know though that as a society, there is just an assumption that mothers will return to work and manage.
 There is no support for this second massive transition in our lives – just sky-high nursery fees and a fear of being judged as having lost it ‘since she got baby brain’.
 But we carry on.
 And in the process we lose something of ourselves.